nusdbsystem/singa-docs/content/markdown/docs/gpu.md

 #### GPU cluster
-For distributed training over a (GPU) cluster, you just need to configure SINGA with `--enable-dist`, which compiles SINGA with zookeeper and ZeroMQ.
+For distributed training over a (GPU) cluster, you just need to configure SINGA with `--enable-dist`, which would then compile SINGA with zookeeper and ZeroMQ.

 ## Implementation details